JesseTG/awesome-qt/README.md

 ## Conventions

-Any list item with an OctoCat :octocat: has a GitHub repo; click on it to see the source code!
+- Any list item with an OctoCat :octocat: has a GitHub repo or organization; click on it to see the source code!
+- List items with this :package: icon have source code hosted elsewhere.

 ## Contents